Bitcoin-ABC/bitcoin-abc/README.md

 Bitcoin XBC uses XBC units of account (other compatible clients may use other abbreviations and naming conventions such as BCC or BCH).

+Bitcoin XBC is incompatible with Bitcoin Core, if you have previously installed Bitcoin Core please backup or rename your 'Bitcoin' data directory before installing Bitcoin XBC.

 License
 -------